seed-labs/seed-emulator/docs/developer_manual/20-migrating-examples-to-k8s.md

 Prefer:

-1. a topology-building function,
+1. a shared topology-building function,
 2. a Docker/Compose compile entry,
-3. a Kubernetes compile entry.
+3. a Kubernetes compile entry,
+4. an optional public profile only if the example is operator-facing.

 That keeps the topology definition stable while letting the compiler-specific wrapper differ.